elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	The new table will be used at the next reboot.
 	Syncing disks.

 Notice the same message as before regarding the device being busy.
 This time, since we are not touching the partition that is our root directory, we are in a safer place.
-Let&#8217;s run partprobe and confirm that we see 3 partitions:
+Let's run partprobe and confirm that we see 3 partitions:

 	[root@rac2 ~]# partprobe -s /dev/sda
 	/dev/sda: msdos partitions 1 2 3

-Now let&#8217;s add the new partition as a PV:
+Now let's add the new partition as a PV:

 	[root@rac2 ~]# pvcreate /dev/sda3
 	Physical volume "/dev/sda3" successfully created

-and let&#8217;s check the size:
+and let's check the size:

 	[root@rac2 ~]# pvdisplay /dev/sda3
 	"/dev/sda3" is a new physical volume of "6.00 GB"